 - Parents are still responsible for their child or young person’s attendance.

-- Decision on whether to carry out and EHC needs assessment
+Decision on whether to carry out an EHC Needs Assessment

 - the child or young person’s physical, emotional and social development and health needs

 and what has been done to meet these by other agencies

 If you are unable to see the case when you log in, please make sure you have ticked the option to view closed cases.

 Step by step guidance to accessing a decision through the EHC Hub